sumunfadil/MF-Design-Practice/Notes/Lessons.md

 6. One disadvantage of call-by-reference is that the function may modify our data, which can be an adverse side-effect.
 7. We can use parameters by constant-reference e.g. `double function(const SampleClass& myClass);` which will call-by-reference with the advantage that the data cannot be modified.
 8. Constant member functions e.g. `double function() const` whereby the member function `function` cannot modify private member data.
+9. Using an initialiser is more efficient than using assignment statements